-Daniel’s newest book, The Far Corner: Northwestern Views on Land, Life, and Literature, was published in April 2009 (paperback May 2010) by Counterpoint and won the 2011 Oregon Book Award in Creative Nonfiction from Literary Arts.
+The Far Corner: Northwestern Views on Land, Life, and Literature, was published in 2009 by Counterpoint and won the 2011 Oregon Book Award in Literary Nonfiction from Literary Arts.
 This collection of personal essays casts an eye on various subjects in the human and more-than-human worlds—from old-growth forest to death and dying, from the joys of life on the move to the satisfactions of putting down roots—spinning narratives that seek to define Daniel’s allegiances to his home places and region and the wholeness of life itself.
-This book extends the work in the essay form that he collected in The Trail Home, published in 1992 by Pantheon Books and winner of the 1993 Oregon Book Award for Literary Nonfiction.
+The Far Corner extends the work in the essay form that he collected in The Trail Home, published in 1992 by Pantheon Books and winner of the 1993 Oregon Book Award for Literary Nonfiction.

 Looking After: A Son’s Memoir, about caring for his mother in the last years of her life as she declined with Alzheimer’s, was published in 1996 by Counterpoint and won the 1997 Oregon Book Award for Literary Nonfiction.
 Oregon Rivers (Westcliffe Publishers), a collaboration with photographer Larry N. Olson, appeared in 1997, and Winter Creek: One Writer’s Natural History came out in the Credo Series from Milkweed Editions in 2002.

-Daniel is the author of two poetry collections, Common Ground (Confluence Press, 1988) and All Things Touched by Wind (Salmon Run Press, 1994).
-Common Ground was an Oregon Book Award finalist in 1989.
+Daniel is the author of three poetry collections, Common Ground (Confluence Press, 1988), All Things Touched by Wind (Salmon Run Press, 1994), and Of Earth: New and Selected Poems (Lost Horse Press, 2012).
 His poems have appeared in Poetry, The Southern Review, North American Review, Sierra, Poetry of the American West, The Pushcart Prize VIII, and other magazines and anthologies.
-He has been poetry editor of Wilderness magazine since 1988.
-In 1998 he compiled and edited Wild Song: Poems of the Natural World (University of Georgia Press), a collection of verse first published in Wilderness.
+Daniel compiled and edited Wild Song: Poems of the Natural World (University of Georgia Press, 1998), a collection of verse first published in Wilderness Magazine, of which he was poetry editor from 1988 to 2011.
 A commissioned poem (untitled) appears as a 270-foot frieze in the interior of Fern Ridge Library in Veneta, Oregon.

-Daniel has won a Pushcart Prize (1983), the Margery Davis Boyden Wilderness Writing Residency (1994), the Andres Berger Award for Creative Nonfiction (1994), and the John Burroughs Nature Essay Award (1995).
-For the 1997-98 academic year he was a Research and Writing Fellow at Oregon State University’s Center for the Humanities, and in 1998-99 he held a Creative Writing Fellowship from the National Endowment for the Arts.
+Daniel’s work in poetry and prose has won a Pushcart Prize, the Margery Davis Boyden Wilderness Writing Residency, the John Burroughs Nature Essay Award, three Oregon Book Awards, a Pacific Northwest Booksellers Award, a Wallace Stegner Fellowship at Stanford University, a Research and Writing Fellowship from Oregon State University’s Center for the Humanities, and a fellowship from the National Endowment for the Arts.

-Daniel is chair of PEN Northwest, a regional branch of the writers’ organization PEN American Center, and in that role administers the annual Margery Davis Boyden Wilderness Writing Residency in the Rogue River canyon.
-He serves on the judging panel for the John Burroughs Association’s annual Nature Essay Award and is a member of the board of directors of Literary Arts, a private nonprofit that seeks to enrich the lives of Oregonians through language and literature.
-He lives with his wife, Marilyn Daniel, plus two cats, a dog, and usually a pack rat, in the Coast Range foothills west of Eugene, Oregon.
+He is chair of PEN Northwest, a regional branch of the writers’ organization PEN America, and in that role administers the annual Margery Davis Boyden Wilderness Writing Residency in the Rogue River canyon.
+He serves on the judging panel for the John Burroughs Association’s annual Nature Essay Award and has served on the board of directors of Literary Arts, a private nonprofit that seeks to enrich the lives of Oregonians through language and literature.
+He lives with his wife, Marilyn Daniel, in the Coast Range foothills west of Eugene, Oregon.